filethis/developer-docs/docs/ft-connect-minimal-site.md

 If you're curious, take a look at the list of dependencies in the _bower.json_ file in the project directory.
 The _bower_ command will read each of these in turn and pull down not only these dependencies, but any dependencies of the listed packages, recursively.

-While still inside your _ft-connect-minimal-site_ directory, install the dependencies by running:
+While still inside your `ft-connect-minimal-site` directory, install the dependencies by running:

     bower install

 You will see a lot of progress information go by.
 It should complete without error, or interruption.

-When done, take a look in your project directory and observe that there is a new directory called "bower_components".
+When done, take a look in your project directory and observe that there is a new directory called _bower_components_.
 This should be full of a number of Polymer components that the project depends on.

-For future reference, you will need to deploy a copy of the "bower_components" directory to your production server so that your chosen FileThis Connect component can load the elements that it needs.
+For future reference, you will need to deploy a copy of the _bower_components_ directory to your production server so that your chosen FileThis Connect component can load the elements that it needs.

 ## Runtime configuration